TunisianJS/talks/archive/talk_5_covid-19/README.md

   - Building a linux container runtime like Docker By Walid Dridi.

-  - Blockchain & Smart Contract Fundamental By Moez Gharsallah.
+  - Blockchain and Smart Contract Fundamental By Moez Gharsallah.

 ## [Watch our Meetup 📺](https://www.facebook.com/TunisianJS/videos/526470824729308)